raman-noodles/Raman-noodles/README.md

 2. Applying kinetic analysis to data sets to view the change in decomposition and formation of species given different boundary conditions (temperature, resonance time, and strech goal of pressure)

 ### Conclusion
-This software has passed tests to sucessfully identify and analyze the identification of a Formic Acid mixture Raman data.
+This software has passed tests to sucessfully identify and analyze the identification of components in a Formic Acid mixture Raman data set.